 On April 20, 2020, as part of our continuing coverage, we’ll host a special, 90-minute webinar during which we’ll review the status of the Act’s programs for higher education, consider the latest guidance concerning their implementation, and address common questions arising as institutions develop their strategies for securing and distributing funds.

 Aaron Lacey, Chair of the firm’s Higher Education Practice, will lead the discussion.
-He will be joined by Katie Wendel and Scott Goldschmidt, each members of the higher education team, as well as by Sean Crowley, a partner in the firm’s tax group.
+He will be joined by Katie Wendel and Scott Goldschmidt, each members of the higher education team.

 The live presentation of this webinar was approved for 1.5 hours of general CLE credit in California and Illinois and 1.8 hours of general CLE credit in Missouri.
 CLE credit in Texas is pending.
-If you are interested in receiving credit for watching the recorded presentation, please click here.
+CLE credit is no longer available for this recording.

 *Please note that this is a 90-minute webinar